Queen Elizabeth’s ‘Blood Princesses’ Eugenie, Beatrice And Parents Prince Andrew And Sarah Ferguson Show Public They Can Be Likable Royals

 — Royal Trio Updates (@RoyalTrioUpdate) December 30, 2016

-While it is not unusual for Wills and Kate to send out notes, it is highly unusual to see something like this from the York family.
+While it is not unusual for William and Kate to send out notes, it is highly unusual to see something like this from the Duke of York’s family.
 Yet, on closer inspection, this may not be so unusual.
 Could this possibly be a way for Prince Andrew to gain public support for his daughters to regain their royal status?
 His recent actions have been focused only on this matter, so it sounds quite possible.

 Back in October, the Duke of York sent out a note to his mother, the Queen of England, insisting that his two daughters, whom he called “blood princesses,” receive the royal perks that their birth entitles them to.
 Surprised by this request, the Queen asked Prince Charles to deal with this situation.
 Charles answered Andrew’s note telling him that he blocked any sort of action.
 The two princesses were not going to go back on the royal payroll.

-Charles has long wanted to have a streamlined royal family of five including his wife Duchess Camilla, along with Prince William, Prince Harry and Duchess Catherine.
-A few years ago, he cut off the very expensive private security for his two nieces and they do not have royal digs.
+Charles has long wanted to have a streamlined royal family of five including his wife, Duchess Camilla, along with Prince William, Prince Harry, and Duchess Catherine.
+A few years ago, he cut off the very expensive private security for his two nieces, and they do not have royal digs.
 In addition, he has also been careful to keep a more compact group of royals at functions.
 Generally, there are only the five, as well as the Queen and Prince Philip.

 Prince Charles appears to be painfully aware of public speculation on royal spending.
 Speaking to Stuff New Zealand, royal biographer Hugo Vickers warns that the perception of overspending can be dangerous.
-If the public sees a balcony filled with primped up royals, they may believe that they are footing the bills, from designer frocks to high class security.
+If the public sees a balcony filled with primped up royals, they may believe that they are footing the bills, from designer frocks to high-class security.

 “When photographs of the balcony at Buckingham Palace appear after the Trooping the Color, featuring so many members of the Royal family, there is a perception that the public are supporting all these people – which they are not.”